Frequently asked questions

 The annual deadline for updating fee debtor details is 1 July.
 Fee debtors who have previously provided their contact details are only obliged to provide an update if there are any changes.
 Please read the data protection statement.

 Please only provide contact details via the ECB’s online portal.
-If you have not yet received your user ID and password, please contact the fees team, preferably by email or by phone +49 69 1344 4690.
+If you have not yet received your user ID and password, or you wish to change the name of the fee debtor, please contact the fees team, preferably by email at SSMfirstname.lastname@example.org.